collective/wc.pageturner/README.txt

 * Edit the height and width of the Page turner by clicking the `Page Turner Settings` button that is now available

+* To turn off auto-selecting of the page turner layout for PDF files, go to ZMI -> portal_properties -> site_properties and customize the page_turner_auto_select_layout property to off.

 Tested With
 -----------